TheraForge/OTFToolBox/README.md

 ![Alt text](Docs/0-homebrew.png)

-OTFToolBox by default includes Apple's ResearchKit framework.
+By default, OTFToolBox includes Apple’s ResearchKit framework.
 Building it requires the installation of the `git-lfs` tool like so:

 ```
 brew install git-lfs